KHard2Bme/Python-Project-Template/Quant_README.md

 6. Based off the findings from the distribution of years for reviews chart, which three years contained the most reviews and which year had the least amount of reviews overall?
 7. Based off the findings from the sentiment distribution by year chart, the year with the most negative sentiments is 2021.How many negative reviews were placed and the percentage out of all negative sentiments?
+How many negative reviews were from author app versions 4.73.0.3 and 3.9.4.0?
 8. Based off the findings from the year distribution by ratings chart, We see that in rating number 1 there is a large percent of reviews from year 2021 than any other year.
 How many reviews make up the positive, negative and neutral sentiments?
+How many negative reviews were from author app versions 4.73.0.3 and 3.9.4.0?